CREDITS

 Once you choose to stand, you can no longer draw or play cards.

-The Round ends when all but one player are in Stand or have Busted, or when no player can progress further with their board.
+The Set ends when all but one player are in Stand or have Busted, or when no player can progress further with their board.

-Players wil then compare scores.
+Players will then compare scores.
 The highest score, up to the highest possible total of 20, wins the the round.

 WINNING & TIEBREAKING